Query

 Body

-| query | String | SQL query you want to run |
+| query | String | Yes | SQL query to execute. |

-| format | String | Result format: "json" (default) or "parquet" |
+| format | String | No | Result format: "json" (default) or "parquet". |

 Response (202 Accepted)